 by Rick Alan

 The urethra is the tube that carries urine out of the body from the bladder.
-Urethral syndrome is a set of symptoms from inflammation or irritation of the urethra.
-It is not related to an infection from bacteria or a virus.
+Urethral syndrome is a set of symptoms of the urethra.
+It includes inflammation or irritation not related to an infection.

 The cause of urethral syndrome can be hard to find.
-Possible causes include:
+Possible causes include irritation of the urethra from:

 Urethral syndrome is most common in women.
 Factors that may lead to an undetected infection include: